Department of Psychological Science

 The Behavior Therapy and Psychotherapy Center (BTPC) was established in 1972 as a training clinic for graduate students in the Clinical Psychology Program at the University of Vermont.
 Since its inception, the BTPC has focused on providing clinical training to UVM's clinical psychology graduate students, while simultaneously offering best practice, evidence-based community services.
 During the last 40 years, over 275 doctoral candidates in clinical psychology have been mentored in a scientist-practitioner model of experiential learning.
-Through individual, group, vertical team, and classroom training, faculty members in the Psychology Department have utilized their research expertise to enhance the integration of empirical knowledge with the provision of clinical services.
+Through individual, group, vertical team, and classroom training, faculty members in the Department of Psychological Science have utilized their research expertise to enhance the integration of empirical knowledge with the provision of clinical services.
 As a result, psychological services have been provided by the BTPC for community members, UVM students, and UVM faculty.
 It is important to emphasize that graduate student clinical training through the BTPC is an integral and necessary part of the clinical psychology program and essential to evidence-based training represented by the doctoral degree in clinical psychology.

 Over 17,000 clients have been served since 1972.
 A unique contribution of the BTPC has been its emphasis on training best-practice, evidence-based community services to underserved populations (e.g., low-income individuals, people of color, severely traumatized children, criminal offenders, sexually abused children, individuals with HIV, and refugees resettled in Vermont).
 Knowledge gained from BTPC clinical experience has directly influenced and enhanced graduate student and faculty research, including dissertations and peer-reviewed publications.
 Clinical Psychology doctoral candidates who have graduated from this clinical training experience have gone on to excel in prestigious academic, research and clinical environments.